ebenh/django-flex-user/docs/source/oauth.rst

 OAuth functionality (e.g. sign up using Facebook) is enabled by third-party module :mod:`social_django`.

 Below are just the steps needed to make :mod:`social_django` compatible with :mod:`django_flex_user`.
-For a complete configuration example refer to the :doc:`reference_project`.
+For a complete configuration refer to the :doc:`reference_project`.

-For complete instructions on how to configure :mod:`social_django`, refer to the documentation `here <https://python-social-auth.readthedocs.io/en/latest/configuration/django.html>`_
+For complete instructions on how to configure :mod:`social_django`, refer to its documentation `here <https://python-social-auth.readthedocs.io/en/latest/configuration/django.html>`_

 #.
 Configure :setting:`AUTHENTICATION_BACKENDS` in :mod:`settings.py`: